 - The classic momentum factor – relative momentum or relative strength, which has been deeply researched with the seminal work by Jegadeesh and Titman written in 1993.
 Relative momentum compares the price series of different assets to each other and goes long the strongest assets and short the weakest assets or simply long the strongest assets in a long- only portfolio.
 It has historically increased returns substantially, but it also led to higher volatility and drawdowns.

 - Absolute momentum or trend only looks at a single price series and determines the direction in which it is moving.
 Trend following goes long the assets in an upward direction and short the assets moving downwards.
 In a long- only application it moves to cash when the trend points downwards.
 This is what this article looks at primarily.
 An important difference to relative strength momentum is, that long- only trend following historically has not significantly enhanced returns, but rather reduced drawdowns and volatility.
-It is primarily a protective strategy – it´s value lies in providing higher risk- adjusted returns over time.
+It is primarily a protective strategy and it´s value lies in providing higher risk-adjusted returns over time by avoiding major drawdowns.

 Methods for determining trends